joaovitorbatista/codeigniter4-crud/README.md

 ## 🔨 Project features

-The app was developed using HTML, PHP, CSS, JS
+The app was developed using PHP, CSS, JS
 The application has 4 screens:
 - Home screen with data users
 - Registration User